nickcollins/zinal/README.md

 - You can type `s` on an unassigned node (or most other nodes) to turn it into something useful.
 - Semantically, zinal is almost equivalent to Racket (which is a variant of Scheme), so you'll probably be creating a lot of "list"s.
 - When you create a list, you have to then type `I` or `A` in order to add the first item to it (inside of a list, you can also use `i`, `a`, or `o`).
+- Use the `racket (standard library)` node type to harness Lisp/Scheme/Racket functionality.
+See https://docs.racket-lang.org/ to search and explore the Racket standard library.
 - Remember the key bindings can be found (and edited) in `key-bindings.rkt`.

 Play around and create whatever logic you want - if you're not familiar with Scheme primitives and semantics,